gislikonrad/swangular-components/README.md

 - [ ] Add more validation than just required
 - [ ] Finish request builder
 - [ ] Add support for security property in swagger 2.0
+- [ ] Make scheme selectable for the request if there are more than one

 ## Usage
 ```